The Palm family arrived in Papua New Guinea in January of 2010.

 Tim’s role with Samaritan Aviation as Director of Staff Development and Missional Engagement leverages his years of ministry experience.
 His role involves preparing and supporting Samaritan Aviation missionaries for overseas service as well as implementing transformational, Gospel-driven initiatives and programs in PNG.
 Tim also uses his time to continue the ongoing Nakui Bible translation project.
 Tim and Diana have three children (high-school and college-age) and are based out of San Diego, CA.

-James Maxcy is a graduate of Northern Arizona University and a full-time video production director for a police training company in Arizona.
-He and his first grade sweetheart, Taylor, got married in 2015 and attend Redemption church in Gilbert.
+James Maxcy was a volunteer with Samaritan Aviation before coming on full time as a Missionary Project Manager.
+He and his first grade sweetheart, Taylor, got married in 2015 and attend Redemption church in Gilbert, Arizona.
 James’ family were missionaries in Africa for three generations and he began to develop a heart for unreached peoples after a family trip to Côte de’Ivoire to see where his mother was raised.
-After Bryan presented to an aviation group James is involved with, he was hooked on SA’s mission and wanted to help us demonstrate God’s love to the people of Papua New Guinea.
+James became hooked on Samaritan’s mission from the moment he heard about it and is excited to take the journey into full time ministry.
+James will be splitting his time between Papua New Guinea and the United States working on various projects as needs arise.